ertugrulcetin/jme-clj/README.md

 ## Usage

-Please note that the library still on development (pre-alpha) stage, so there might be some breaking changes.
+Please note that the library still on development (alpha) stage, so there might be some breaking changes.

 FIXME